hubsybot/hubsy/README.md

 * How much money is in `{stage}​`.
 * What is the total value of deals.

-## AWS/Amazon Services Used
+## AWS/Third Party Services Used
-* Lex - Powers our bot.
+* Lex - This is the service that allowed us to build the conversational piece to our bot.
+We gave it potential utterances that a person on a sales team would likely say.
-* Lambda - Runs our code in the cloud for Lex.
+* Lambda - Lambda is where we run our NodeJS code that parses the users request and contacts HubSpot for the information, then decides to give the user the info or request more.
+* HubSpot - HubSpot was the CRM of choice to integrate with our bot for its general ease of use and popularity.
-* IAM - Profiles for our Lambda functions.
+* IAM - IAM profiles for our Lambda functions so that they only have access to the services they need.
-* CloudWatch Logs - Where our logs go for our Lambda functions.
+* CloudWatch Logs - Our Lambda functions all log to CloudWatch so that it was easier for us to debug different pieces of our intents.
-* Amazon Alexa Skill Developer - Area where we develop our Alexa skill.
+* Amazon Alexa Skill Developer - We used Amazon's Alexa skill builder to build our skill and test it on an Echo Dot.
-* Route 53 - Where we registered our bot domain.
+* Route 53 - Domain was purchased.
-* S3 - Where we store our Terraform state as well as our static homepage.
+* S3 - Our Terraform config and this website are stored in S3.
-* CloudFront - Caches our website.
+* CloudFront - The CDN that fronts our website S3 bucket.
-* Certificate Manager - Gives us the SSL certificate.
+* Certificate Manager - Hubsy website SSL certificate.
+* Terraform Using - Terraform and writing our infrastructure as code allowed for faster development with Lambda and clean infrastructure management.
+* ESLint - We used ESLint so ensure our code was always linted before each deploy and we were following proper development standards.

-## Contributing
+## Make

 * `make eslint` - Run ESLint against our js files.
 * `make build`  - Zips the Lambda functions for terraform to send to Lambda.